While data analysis is a powerful tool, a staggering number of data is misinterpreted, leading to misleading insights and frustrated customers.

 Customer experience (CX) analytics is the broader term that encompasses customer service analytics.
 It goes beyond the interactions with customer service.
 It dives deeper into the whole customer journey.

-It involves analyzing customer data from all touchpoints.
-Throughout the customer journey, customers find them.
 This includes the website, app, social media, and in-store.
 The aim is to understand the customer experience.
 You want to find areas for improvement in the whole business.

 It uses more customer service metrics.
 These include customer satisfaction (CSAT), Net Promoter Score (NPS), and behavioural data.
 It includes website clicks and app usage.